Use Yarn with JFrog CLI

 Configuration Notes

 • Resolution only: Yarn config supports dependency resolution but not deployment.
-To publish packages, use jf npm publish.
+To publish packages, use jf npm publish or native yarn npm publish (not via jf yarn).

 • Run once per project: Re-run when changing the resolution repository.